waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## IV.
 Tool Status
 *   **reliable_pathfinder:** This tool had a bug where it would path through `WARP_PANEL` tiles, causing accidental teleportation.
 I have implemented a fix to treat `WARP_PANEL` as impassable.
 *   **Trap Discovered:** Stepping on tile (2, 7) in Team Rocket Hideout B1F (Map ID 3_49) triggers a warp to a corrupted glitch map.
 This is a trap, not a path forward.
+*   **H8 (New):** The locked door at (14, 12) on B2F requires a password.
+I cannot get the password myself.
+Lance is on B3F and will help me.
+I must return to B3F and speak with him.